stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Totem/index.md

 **Bear:** Any creature within 5 feet of you that’s hostile to you has -1d on attack rolls against targets other than you or another character with this feature.
 An enemy is immune to this effect if it can’t see or hear you, or if it can’t be frightened.

+**Eagle:** You have a flying speed equal to your current walking speed.

 **Stag:** When you [Overrun](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Overrun/), you can do so with only one action instead of two.
-Additionally, [Charging](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) only takes two actions instead of three, and you only need to [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/) once before attacking the target.
+Additionally, [Charging](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) only takes two actions instead of three and you only need to [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/) once before attacking the target.

-**Eagle:** You have a flying speed equal to your current walking speed.
+**Tiger:** After you successfully [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) a creature, you can immediately [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) them as a free action.

-**Wolf:** When you deal damage to a target in melee, they are automatically knocked [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/)
+**Wolf:** When you deal damage to a target in melee, they are automatically knocked [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).

-**Tiger:** After you successfully [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) a creature, you can immediately [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) them.
-This does not count towards MAP for the turn.